Svachovka: Soaking Up (and In) the Fairytale Flavor of South Bohemia

 Stay at Svachovka

 Staying outside Cesky Krumlov’s city center might not be ideal if you want to immerse yourself in the fairytale magic of the city day and night, but if you love golf, good beer, a relaxing and local restaurant experience, or have a mean sweet tooth, you can’t go wrong with a few nights at Svachovka.
 It’s on the way from Cesky Krumlov to Ceske Budjevice if you’re following the South Bohemia beer trail, so if you’re planning on exploring both, it’s worth a visit for a tour and tasting of some of the regions finest local products, all in one place.
-And of course, it’s an excellent option for hotels in Cesky Krumlov and just minutes away.
+A visit to Svachhovka makes a perfect day trip from Prague, and of course is an excellent option for hotels in Cesky Krumlov and just minutes away.
 They’ll even arrange a shuttle for you, or it’s an easy drive with a rental car.
 Go for dinner, go for the beer, or a round of golf.
 Whatever you do, just go!

 IF YOU GO